ultraio/docs-blockchain/docs/tutorials/smart-contracts/index.md

 ## What's next?

 The next tutorial will cover compiling smart contracts using the VS Code extension.
-See [Smart Contract Compiling](./compile.md) for more information.
+See [Tutorial - Compile Smart Contracts using the Ultra Smart Contract Toolkit Extension](./compile.md) for more information.